Ice hockey at the Olympic Games: 1984–1994

 At the 1984 Winter Olympics in Sarajevo, Yugoslavia, the Soviet Union won its sixth gold medal.
-Czechoslovakia and Sweden won the silver and bronze medals.
+Czechoslovakia and Sweden won the silver and bronze medals, respectively.
 The 1988 Winter Olympics were held in Calgary, Alberta, Canada, where the Soviet team captured its seventh and final gold medal.
-The Soviets' last Olympic game was a loss to Finland.
-The Finnish team was not considered a serious medal contender—it had competed in the World Championships since 1939 and had not won a single medal.
+The Soviets' last Olympic game ended in a loss to Finland.
+The Finnish team was not considered a serious medal contender–it had competed in the World Championships since 1939 and had not won a single medal.
 However, Finland upset the Soviets 2–1 and won silver.
 The IIHF decided to change the tournament format because in several cases, the gold medal winner had been decided before the final day of play.
 During a congress in 1990, the IIHF introduced a playoff system.
 The new system was used at the 1992 Winter Olympics in Albertville, France.
 Preliminary round-robin games were held and followed by an eight-team cup-system style medal round that culminated in a gold medal game.

 Finnish centre Raimo Helminen, a six-time Olympian, won a silver in 1988 and bronze medals in 1994 and 1998.

-Before 1989, players who lived in the Soviet Union, Czechoslovakia, and other nations behind the Iron Curtain were not allowed to leave and play in the NHL.
-Soviet officials agreed to allow players to leave following the 1989 World Championships.
+Before 1989, players who lived in the Soviet Union, Czechoslovakia and other nations behind the Iron Curtain were not allowed to leave and play in the National Hockey League (NHL) by their respective governments.
+Soviet officials agreed to allow some players to leave for the NHL following the 1989 World Championships.
 The Soviet Union dissolved in December 1991.
 Nine former Soviet states became part of the IIHF and started competing internationally, including the successor state Russia, as well as Belarus, Kazakhstan, Latvia and Ukraine.
-At the 1992 Olympics, Armenia, Belarus, Kazakhstan, Russia, Ukraine and Uzbekistan competed as one entity, known as the Unified Team.
-In the final, the Unified Team defeated Canada to win gold while Czechoslovakia won the bronze.
+At the 1992 Olympics, Russia and some other former Soviet states competed as one entity, known as the Unified Team.
+In the final, the Unified Team defeated Canada to win the gold medal while Czechoslovakia won the bronze.